12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 3. Reeds Bay Beach Park (Ice Pond)

-You might hear it called “Ice Pond” because it’s so cold, which can be quite refreshing in the summer.
+You might hear it called “Ice Pond” because it’s so cold, which can be pretty refreshing in the summer.
 Because of this, the water can be cloudy and brackish, so there’s some debate on whether or not it’s the best spot for snorkeling.

 4. Keaukaha Beach Park